 TORQUE works with accelerators (such as NVIDIA GPUs and Intel MICs) and can collect and report metrics from them or submit workload to them.
 This feature requires the use of the Moab scheduler.
-Refer to the Moab Workload Manager accelerators documentation for information on configuring accelerators in TORQUE.
+See Accelerators in the Moab Workload Manager Administrator Guide for information on configuring accelerators in TORQUE.